bshabashFD/bshabashFD.github.io_old2/_posts/2019-08-03-how-to-use-text-with-rnn.md

 print(y_data_np.shape)
 ```

-Let’s take a look at out created datasets:
+Let’s take a look at our created datasets:
 ```python
 # Let's take a look at the X and Y data
 for i in range(5):